PEtab-dev/PEtab/doc/documentation_data_format.md

 - A condition file specifying model inputs and condition-specific parameters [TSV]

+- An observable file specifying the observation model [TSV]

 - A parameter file specifying optimization parameters and related information [TSV]